nikosT/oar3/docs/admin/installation.rst

 nodes or from nodes to nodes), using a dedicated SSH daemon usually running on port 6667.

-Upon installtion of the OAR server on the server machine, a SSH key pair along with an authorized_keys file is created for the oar user in ``/var/lib/oar/.ssh``.
+Upon installation of the OAR server on the server machine, a SSH key pair along with an authorized_keys file is created for the oar user in ``/var/lib/oar/.ssh``.
 You need to copy that directory from the oar server to the nodes.

 Please note that public key in the authorized_keys file must be prefixed with ``environment="OAR_KEY=1"``, e.g.::

       environment="OAR_KEY=1" ssh-rsa AAAAB3NzaC1yc2[...]6mIcqvcwG1K7V6CHLQKHKWo/ root@server

 Also please make sure that the ``/var/lib/oar/.ssh`` directory and contained files have the right ownership (oar.oar) and permissions for SSH to function.

 Server